wsalame/hockey-analytics/README.md

 or just import the project into an IDE like Eclipse, and run it from there.

-You'll need to add argument `-Dlog4j.configurationFile=src/main/resources/log4j2.properties` for logging to pick up.
+You'll need to add VM argument `-Dlog4j.configurationFile=src/main/resources/log4j2.properties` for logging to pick up.

 Project is using default host and ports of above dependencies.
 Edit config file `src/main/resources/config.properties` if any setting was changed.